 Hours function

-Converts a specified date to a decimal value, which can be used in formulas.
-The decimal value is the number of hours since January 1, 1970.
+Converts a date value into the number of hours since January 1, 1970, as a numeric value.

 Syntax